 Note: The first paragraph here is also on my Home Page.
 Here is some more of the story of the Flying Machine and the Four Superheroes.

 I created a little Mannikin guy to sit in the Flying Machine to let people see some size relationships.
-I gave him his own little chair.
+In one of the Flying Machine images, I gave the mannikin his own little chair.
 The propellers will be powered using hydraulic gear motors, one 20 hp hydraulic motor for each of the 6 propeller units.
 The propellers will spin at about 5600 rpm.
-Hydraulic motors really don’t prefer to spin that fast, so, unlike most aircraft where the engine rpm’s are geared down for the propeller, in this Flying Machine I geared up the hydraulic motor rpm’s about 2 to 1, so the motors can turn at about 1500-2000 rpm, while the propellers turn at 5600-6000 rpm.
-And the propellers are about 30 inches in diameter, so the blade tips are not going to be too near to Mach 1 at that rpm value.
+Hydraulic motors really don’t prefer to spin that fast, so, unlike most aircraft where the engine rpm’s are geared down for the propeller, in this Flying Machine I geared up the hydraulic motor rpm’s about 3 to 1, so the hydraulic motors can turn at about 1500-2000 rpm, while the propellers turn at 5600-6000 rpm.
+And the propellers are about 30 inches in diameter, so that at this 5600 rpm value, the propeller blade tip speeds are not too near to Mach 1.

 The turboshaft jet engine will run a 120 hp gear pump.
 Again, the tubojet engine is shown in the image as that red box in the machinery space area.
 I have a design for a mechanical valve device that will allow this Flying Machine to have a swash plate control system like a helicopter does.
 This swash plate system will allow slight alterations of the power outputs of the 6 individual propeller motors in an as-needed and on-going fashion.
 This will allow pitch and roll to be continuously controlled very much like a helicopter.
 The Flying Machine (as currently drawn) is created from aircraft alloy aluminum, it weighs about 280 lbs without the jet engine or the mannikin.
 The combined vertical thrust from all 6 propeller units is about 1000 lbs, so it should lift off.